chenc17/MiningForHope/README.md

 ##Next Steps:
 -Find a way to save and reload classifier (to eliminate wait time in re-creating classifier) <br />
 -Work on way to automatically update classifier based on new information being gathered/increase accuracy of classifier (currently, keywords at top of TwitterClassification.py are helpful but rather limiting, resulting in a large amount of false negatives) <br />
--Have a limit on amount of friends/followers that will be classified for a given Twitter Entity (probably do not want to pull all the 94,000 friends of IJM...!) <br />
 -Find a way to only write entities to ORG files that have not been recorded yet <br />
 -Read in Twitter tokens from a config file and perform verification <br />
 -Get script to continue running even when computer sleeps <br />